 The majority of water users also have wastewater services, a number of these customers (approximately 200 users including several large industrial users) only have water services.
-As a result, annual fluctuations in water consumption may not have the same corresponding impact on wastewater revenues.
-As we can see above, residential water revenues experienced an increase, however, the wastewater residential revenues did not see an increased residential consumption charges.
-The net wastewater surplus is transferred to the Wastewater Rate Stabilization Reserve, which has a balance of approximately \$1.7 million as at December 31, 2020.
+As a result, annual fluctuations in water consumption may not have the same corresponding impact on wastewater revenues, though for 2021 there were surpluses in residential consumption for both water and wastewater customers, and deficits in regular commercial consumption.
+The net wastewater surplus is transferred to the Wastewater Rate Stabilization Reserve, which has a balance of approximately \$2.9 million as at December 31, 2021.